top of page

 Palm Springs summer heat is not a minor inconvenience to plan around.
 Temperatures regularly exceed 110 degrees Fahrenheit between June and September, and 105-degree days occur as early as late May and as late as early October.
 This heat changes how hotel amenities function in ways that photographs and listing descriptions never convey.

 Pool water in summer reaches temperatures in the mid-80s to low 90s Fahrenheit by midday, which feels less like a refreshing swim and more like a warm bath.
 The practical window for enjoyable pool use is roughly 7 AM to 10:30 AM and again from 5:30 PM onward, once the water and air temperature begin to drop.
 Properties with heated pools, like those at The Muse Hotel, maintain comfortable temperatures year-round.
 In winter months, a heated pool that holds around 82-84 degrees Fahrenheit when morning air temperatures drop into the low 50s is a genuinely appealing amenity.
 In summer, that same heating system is irrelevant because the desert sun does the work without any help.
+For a full guide to Palm Springs hotels with heated pools, that resource covers the best options across the city.

 Outdoor dining, patio lounging, and any activity on exposed surfaces becomes essentially impossible between 11 AM and 5 PM in peak summer.
 Hotels with shaded outdoor spaces, covered patios, and well-designed east-facing courtyards that escape afternoon direct sun are meaningfully more comfortable than properties with fully exposed pool decks.
 The coral-pink covered patio at the Hotel Buyout space at The Muse Hotel, with its exposed beam ceiling and sliding glass doors, is the kind of architectural detail that sounds decorative in a listing but becomes genuinely functional when you want to be outdoors without cooking.

 The upside: summer stays are significantly cheaper, the city is less crowded, and early-morning hikes to the Indian Canyons (the trailheads at Tahquitz Canyon and Palm Canyon are about ten minutes from Warm Sands properties) offer experiences you simply cannot have in April when crowds are thick and temperatures are already climbing by 9 AM.
+For a full look at things to do in Palm Springs across all seasons, the seasonal breakdown is worth reviewing before you set your travel dates.
+Guests visiting in January will find the ultimate guide to Palm Springs in January especially useful for planning around cooler desert temperatures and peak snowbird activity.

 When Should You Book Palm Springs Hotels and How Far in Advance?